leoevasconcelos/redhat-sso-quickstarts/app-profile-jee-vanilla/README.md

 * Select `Keycloak OIDC JBoss Subsystem XML`
 * Copy the XML snippet to the clipboard
 * Open `WILDFLY_HOME/standalone/configuration/standalone.xml` in an editor
-* Locate the element `<subsystem xmlns="urn:jboss:domain:keycloak:1.1"/>` and add the above snippet as a child element.
+* Locate the element `<subsystem xmlns="urn:jboss:domain:keycloak:1.1"/>` and add the below snippet as a child element.
 For example:

   ````
   <subsystem xmlns="urn:jboss:domain:keycloak:...">